-Request Information Master's Degrees in Economics in Rēzekne in Latvia 2017/2018
+Request Information Master's Degrees in Economics in Rēzekne in Latvia 2018

-or search for similar programs here
+Search for similar programs here